turingschool/launch-curriculum/module4/lessons/Week2/IntroToAPIs.md

     * What are the two requests to view a particular creative?
     * What's one way that this API doesn't match best practice for RESTful routes?

-2. What are at least three different ways to send an API request?
+2. What are at least three different API clients?

 3. What would be your response to the interview question, "How would you describe what an API is to a 10-year-old who knows nothing about coding?"
 (Zoe was actually asked this question in an interview!)